chilibeard/egis-deployment-logs-analyzer/README.md

 # Egis Deployment Log Analyzer

-A cloud-hosted web application to automate and analyze Intune and Autopilot deployment logs.
+A cloud-hosted web application built from scratch to automate and analyze Intune and Autopilot deployment logs.

 ## Features